espinr/quick-app-quick-start/README.md

 ### Test the Quick App on Your Device

-The toolkit enables a complete debugging process through the the Web Inspector.
+The toolkit enables a complete debugging process through the Web Inspector.
 You only need to select the `START DEBUGGING` option in the Quick App Debugger.

 The computer running the server will open the Web Inspector allowing the complete audit of the quick app.